 Ten basics were set out for the filming:

 - three simultaneous cameras.

-- Actors wait for a person they don’t really know if he or she will come.
+- The actors are waiting for someone they really don’t know if he or she will show up.

 - they follow scripts, but do not know each other’s scripts.